MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/activation-watermark-appears.md

 This document discusses how to resolve the continued presence of a Windows activation watermark on Microsoft Azure virtual machines.

-*Applies to:*&nbsp; Windows Server 2022 Datacenter Azure Edition
+*Applies to:*&nbsp; Windows Server 2022 Datacenter: Azure Edition

 ## Prerequisites